 How Do I Grow Peppers in the Garden?

 Since bell peppers thrive in the warm seasons, wait for the nighttime temperatures in your region rise to 50 degrees F. (10 C.) or higher before transplanting them to the garden.
 Before you plant peppers outdoors, it’s important to be absolutely certain that the chance of frost is long gone.
 A frost will either kill the plants altogether or inhibit pepper growth, leaving you with bare plants.

 Pepper plants should be placed in the soil 18 to 24 inches (46-60 cm.) apart.
 They’ll enjoy being planted near your tomato plants.
 The soil should be well drained and amended before you put them into the ground.
 Healthy pepper plants should produce peppers throughout late summer.

 It’s easy to determine when your peppers are ready to harvest.
 Begin to pick the peppers once they are 3 to 4 inches (7.6 to 10 cm.) long and the fruit is firm and green.
 If they feel somewhat thin, the peppers aren’t ripe.
 If they feel soggy, it means they’ve been left on the plant too long.
 After you harvest the first crop of peppers, feel free to fertilize the plants to give them the energy they need to form another crop.

-Sometimes, you might prefer red, yellow or orange varieties.
-These varieties are just left on the vine longer to color.
-They start out green, but you will notice they have a thinner feel to the meat of the pepper.
-Once they color, this thickens and you can go ahead and pick them.
+Some gardeners prefer red, yellow or orange bell peppers.
+These varieties just need to stay on the vine longer to mature.
+They’ll start out green, but you’ll notice they have a thinner feel.
+Once they begin to take on color, the peppers will thicken and become ripe enough to harvest.
+Enjoy!